-A natural disaster can change a person’s life in an instant – but so can you.
-Your donation goes to help people affected in times of crisis and disaster.
+A natural disaster or crisis can change a person’s life in an instant – but so can you.

 How your donation helps